Europe signs up to German-led fiscal pact

 German Chancellor Angela Merkel said that although Cameron had shown no sign of relenting in his opposition to treaty change, the new pact could be easily slotted into EU law at a later date and she expected it would be within five years.

 Financial markets fretted over the lack of tangible progress in the Greek debt talks and gloom about Europe's economic outlook.
-The risk premium on southern European government bonds rose while the euro and stocks.
+The risk premium on southern European government bonds rose while the euro and stocks fell.

 Highlighting those fears, Spain's economy contracted in the last quarter of 2011 for the first time in two years and looks set to slip into a long recession.